 However, not every organization requires the complete set of DRM features to meet their needs and can do well with using a digital asset management system to manage all of their images.

-For companies managing large media collections, a DAM system with built-in DRM features provides a secure, streamlined alternative to a DRM system.
+For companies managing large media collections, a Digital Asset Management system with built-in DRM features provides a secure, streamlined alternative to a DRM system.

 Companies that don't need embedded usage restrictions can rely on a DAM's access control, license compliance, and rights management to protect their content—all in one platform, without extra DRM tools.